Lexonium/Dessierto/README.md

 # Dessierto

-# Proyecto para la materia Plataformas Heterogeneas
+Proyecto para la materia Plataformas Heterogeneas<br>
-# Project for the subject heterogeneous computing
+Project for the subject Heterogeneous Computing

-#Demo aimed to gain experience in the IntelliJ IDE, building a simple Spring API.
+Demo aimed to gain experience in the IntelliJ IDE, building a simple Spring API.